P R E S S

 Mrs Doubtfire, Broadway:

-Amid all the mugging and camp flamboyance, Jodi Kimura is an understated relief as a stony-faced TV executive.--Observer
+Jodi Kimura is an understated relief as a stony-faced TV executive. --Observer

 Lincoln Center's South Pacific First National Tour, US:

-Without ever ignoring the mystery of Bloody Mary, Jodi Kimura wins the audience over with laughter before she delves into the darker side of the role, showing us the depseration that drives Mary's actions.
-To watch her sing Happy Talk is to observe a asterclass in acting subtext.--Toronto.Broadwayworld.com (Toronto)
+Without ever ignoring the mystery of Bloody Mary, Jodi Kimura wins the audience over with laughter before she delves into the darker side of the role, showing us the desperation that drives Mary's actions.
+To watch her sing Happy Talk is to observe a masterclass in acting subtext. --Toronto.Broadwayworld.com (Toronto)

 Conviction and determination stamp nearly all the performances, notably Jodi Kimura's Bloody Mary, who rises far above her character's traditional role of exotic comic relief.
 You may never have thought of Happy Talk as a song of depseration, but once you've heard this performance, you may never think of it any other way. --Toronto National Post (Toronto)